brimoo/GoExercises/README.md

-# GoProjects
+# GoExercises

 ## About
 Hello!
-This repo contains the code from my journey in learning the Go language.
+This repo contains the exercises I used to aid my learning of the Go language.

 ## How to Run
 Make sure Go is installed first, then you can run the code in one of two ways.
-Firstly, you can clone this repository into a Go workspace and name the directory src.
-Then each package can be installed by running the following command: `go install /path/to/package/package_name`.
-The package can then be run with the executable inside of the bin folder in the workspace.
-Alternatively, if you wish to build an individual go file without setting up a workspace you can simply clone the repo anywhere and run the following
+Firstly, you can clone this repository into the src folder of your Go workspace.
+Then each package can be installed by running `go install` on the package you wish to install, then an executable will be generated in the bin folder of your workspace.
-command: `go run /path/to/file/file_name.go`.
+Alternatively, if you wish to build an individual go file without setting up a workspace you can simply clone the repo anywhere and use`go run` on the file you wish to run.

 ## Package Descriptions